robperc/BananaPeels/README.md

 ```
 ##Known Bugs
 - vmrun is currently not able to communicate properly with OSX > 10.10.2 VMs.
 See: https://communities.vmware.com/message/2510106#2510106
 - Occasionally Munki will fail with exit code 150 when run through vmrun.
-Haven't been able to pin down why, but exit code 150 appears to indicate that the repo is unavailable (which isn't the case upon manual inspection).
-When this occurs I have deleted and re-made the "Base" snapshot and things work again.
+I believe this is due to a race condition where managedsoftwareupdate is being run on the VM before its network interfaces have been initialized after a snapshot revert.
 Exit codes from munkicommon.py can be found below:
 ```
 # Preflight exit codes.
 EXIT_STATUS_PREFLIGHT_FAILURE = 1  # Python crash yields 1.